latchbio/latch/docs/source/basics/local_development.md

 # Development and debugging

-When developing a workflow, its useful to run your task functions before running the entire workflow in the cloud so that you can debug environment and logical issues.
+When developing a workflow, it's useful to run your task functions before running the entire workflow in the cloud so that you can debug the environment and logical issues.
 However, since tasks run in a different environment than your local computer (namely, the one defined in your Dockerfile(s)), it isn't always feasible or instructive to run your workflows locally.

 To address this, the Latch SDK comes with a command that allows you to run tasks and debug your environment without having to go through the web or constantly reregister your workflow.
 Navigate to a workflow directory you would like to work on and run
  `latch develop .`: